@ IHSA Sectional

 BASS FISHING | Varsity

 The sport of bass fishing has grown significantly in the past several years.
-Since its first state tournament in 2008-09 season with 199 schools, there are now over 290 high schools competing each spring in the state finals at Carlyle Lake.
+Since the first state tournament (spring of 2009 with 199 schools), there are now over 300 high schools competing each spring in the state finals at Carlyle Lake.
 We are fortunate to have great support from the Providence staff, parents, coaches, and of course, the students.
 All this has lead to yearly blessings including: